Geordio/CarND-Advanced-Lane-Lines/README.md

 To try to overcome this, I looked at alternative methods, including filtering on the white and yellow colour ranges of the HSV space.
 This is defined in colorfiltering.py as filter_white_yellow_hsv.
 This method uses the opencv
 This worked well on most sections of road, but struggled with areas of shade.
-In order to attempt to overcome the issue of shade and sections where the road surface is lighter, I implement 2 sets of thresgolds, and swithc between the 2 is the S channel has a mean value of greater or less than 120.
+In order to attempt to overcome the issue of shade and sections where the road surface is lighter, I implement 2 sets of thresholds, and swithc between the 2 is the S channel has a mean value of greater or less than 120.

-# create a binary representation by filtering of the V channel of HSV colourspace
+With some more work, I would have liked to have come up with a suitable formula for deriving the required tresholds from the mean intensity on a particular colourspace channel.

 def filter_white_yellow_hsv(img):

     img = cv2.cvtColor(img, cv2.COLOR_RGB2HSV)